-The Palacio de San Benito is a luxurious place to stay.
+The Palacio de San Benito is a quirky, antique-filled place to stay.
 In the small mountain town of Cazalla de la Sierra about an hours drive from Seville airport through lovely, quiet country roads and scenery reminiscent of the English countryside but with bright blue sky.

 A private home and converted palace/church make a palatial and welcoming retreat.
 It’s museum-like decor and time-warped bedrooms bring on thoughts of Pride and Prejudice, lace and crinolines, I didn’t want to leave.